 Successful applicants will be required to sign a conduct and confidentiality agreement before commencement of the mini-pupillage.

 The dates of the application windows, and associated deadlines, are set out below.
 The application form requires applicants to identify their preferred window.
 The Pupillage Committee aim to notify successful applicants, by e-mail, within the six weeks prior to the start of their mini-pupillage, and we ask that applicants confirm their acceptance within seven days of receipt of the e-mail.

-Please note that owing to the number of applications received it is not possible to contact applicants who have been unsuccessful.
-Applications will not be carried over to the next tranche, but there is no bar to reapplying for the next tranche of applications.
+Applications will not be carried over to the next mini-pupillage period, but there is no bar to reapplying for the next session during the appropriate application window.